ShouravRakshit/Canadian-House-Prediction/README.md

 - Data preprocessing, feature engineering, and hyperparameter tuning implemented to ensure high model accuracy (80%).

 # **Dataset**
-The dataset contains real estate information for 45 major Canadian cities, including:
+The dataset was sourced from Kaggle and contains real estate information for Canada's top 45 cities.
+Key features of the dataset include:

 - Price: Listed price of the property (in Canadian dollars).
 - City and Province: Geographical details of the property.